gv3Dev/ratio.me/README.md

   <img src="https://github.com/gv3Dev/ratio.me/blob/main/assets/output-onlinepngtools%20(4).png?raw=true" alt="Ratio App" width="200"/>
 </div>

-# Ratio – The Social Game That Ranks Your Personality
+# Ratio – The Game of Social Status

 You get **thrown into fast-paced group chats**, talk for **3 minutes**, and receive a **Ratio Score** based on how fun, engaging, or dry you were.